alcover/buffet/README.md

     } sso
 }
 ```
-The *tag* field sets how a Buffet is interpreted :
+The *tag* sets how a Buffet is interpreted :
 - `SSO` : as a char array
 - `OWN` : as owning heap-allocated data (with *aux* as capacity)
 - `REF` : as a slice of owned data (with *aux* as offset)